Proof You Need to Adopt Text Recruiting Now

 Many traditional communication channels that recruiters rely on have become dramatically less effective for reaching potential new hires in the past few years.
 As a recruiter, you have probably already seen that it has gotten much harder to establish first contact with candidates and to maintain contact over the course of the hiring process.

-We built Emissary because we believe text messaging is a much better way to reach candidates in many instances.
+We built Emissary because we believe text recruiting is a much better way to reach candidates in many instances.
 And, our customers see proof everyday that it works (texts typically have 95%+ open rates).
 But, many other indicators and outside sources point in the same direction.
 Below are several statistics that demonstrate why employers need to adopt texting as a primary recruiting method.

 Americans Only Answer Half of All Calls They Receive on their Mobile Phones